Gabriel-Almodovar/INTRO-TO-ML/README.md

 # INTRO-TO-ML
-The repository wall contain all ML projects and assignments
+The repository will contain all ML projects and assignments